livingcomputermuseum/Darkstar/D/readme.txt

 Configuration - Invokes the Configuration dialog.
 See Section 4.0 for more
         details on configuration options.

+Full Screen - Toggles Full Screen mode, in this mode the Star's display will
+        expand to fill the screen.
+Press Ctrl+Shift+F to exit Full Screen mode.

 Show Debugger - Invokes the Debugger interface.
 See section 5.0 for more
         details on care and feeding.